Five Ingredients Every Mailer Needs to Succeed

 Many variables can affect the response to your mailing – the list, the offer, the price, the headline etc. Once you create a mail piece that brings in a good response, you can send it over and over again to fresh lists of prospects.

-you now have what is known as a “control” piece in direct marketing.
+You can also choose to change one of the variables now and then, to see if the new version performs even better.
+If the new mailing gets a better response than the first, you now have what is known as a “control” piece in direct marketing.
 Many of the blockbuster campaigns throughout direct mail history began as humble mailings that received a mild response on their first run.
 But with continued variations and improvements, they became big winners over time.

-a surprisingly long list of orders waiting to be filled.
+That’s the promise of direct mail – you can always try, try again, and build upon your findings from each mailing to the next.
+Then, one day, you’ll walk into your office to find a surprisingly long list of orders waiting to be filled.
 Best of all, you’ll know exactly how those orders came in, so you can repeat the formula again and again, whenever your business is ready for new growth.